 Cervical spondylosis (also known as cervical osteoarthritis) is a degenerative condition (age-related ‘wear and tear’) that can affect bones and tissues in the neck (e.g. intervertebral disc, rear vertical ligament, yellow ligament, and spinal cord tunica vaginalis).
 The development of bone spurs often accompanies this degeneration of the spine.
 The bone spur in different places can cause different symptoms by pinch or press upon the nerve roots, cervical spinal cord, vertebra artery or sympathetic nerves.

 People over 40 years of age are vulnerable to the problems, especially those who always lower their head either in their daily life or work and stay in the same position for a long time (for example reading books, writing or working on a computer).
-Common symptoms of this condition include neck pain, which may radiate to the shoulders or between the shoulder blades, pins and needles in the hand, weakness in the arms, dizziness and wobbling when walking.
+Common symptoms of this condition include neck pain, which may radiate to the shoulders or between the shoulder blades, pins and needles in the hands, weakness in the arms, dizziness and wobbling when walking.

-Lumbago, on one or both sides, is a clinically common subjective symptom with pain in the area between the 12th rib and iliac crest on the back of the body.
+Lumbago, on one or both sides, is a common subjective symptom with pain in the area between the 12th rib and iliac crest on the back of the body.
 It may appear in a great number of diseases such as kidney disease, rheumatism, rheumatoid disease, strain injuries of lumbar muscles and soft tissues, disease of the vertebra and spinal cord, etc.

 Heel pain is a condition often seen in clinical practice.
 It is most commonly caused by plantar fasciitis (also known as the thickening of the plantar fascia), an inflammatory condition of the thick band of tissue on the sole of the foot.
 Other conditions associated with heel pain include heel spur, inflammation of the fat pad, subcalcaneal bursitis, achilles bursitis and achilles peritendinitis.